boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 3. 1000 documents in index.
 Add/index single document.

 The results showed that most of the time is spent writing things to disk, mostly in the building of the index rather then saving the documents themselves.
 This is because for each document it loads the index shard from disk, appends to it and then saves it without considering it might need to do it again really soon.
-This means a single index shard for a common word such as &#8220;the&#8221; will be loaded and saved to disk once for each document added.
+This means a single index shard for a common word such as "the" will be loaded and saved to disk once for each document added.
 When doing 10,000 documents this is a massive bottleneck.

 ### INDEX IMPROVEMENTS